hiniko/RunningWithFriends/Source/RunningWithFriends/Dev-Notes.md

 I'm kind of just hacking around now and I don't really think I'm getting anywhere.
 Trying to read a few things or find videos that are not blueprint related.

-I'm not stranger to client server frameworks, but this one is kicking my butt.
+I'm no stranger to client server frameworks, but this one is kicking my butt.

 --